crucial-rushil/chromExtension/README.md

 * Navigate to the backend directory using `cd backend`
 * Run `npm install` to install the necessary dependencies
 * Start the backend with `npm start`
+* Make your own MongoDB cluster and insert the database connection URL into the .env file

 ## 📺 Content Moderator:
 * Navigate to the content_mod directory using `cd content_mod`